embedded-dev-research/ITLabAI/README.md

 <!--ACCURACY_PLACEHOLDER-->Accuracy: Stat: 98.01% (updated: 2025-04-28)<!--END_ACCURACY-->
 ## Short description
-A lightweight C++ library for performing high-performance inference on MNIST and ImageNet using a modified AlexNet, different ONNX and Yolo architectures.
+A lightweight C++ library for performing high-performance inference on classification tasks.
 Designed for efficiency and educational purposes, this project demonstrates how classic CNNs can be optimized for small-scale tasks in native environments.
 ### Key Features:

 * C++17 implementation for bare-metal performance